Dida Clifton

 Dida Clifton:

-I said, “I think we can do that.
-I can run it remotely.”
-We moved to Texas.
-Now we live on an airport with the runway in the backyard, and he’s a very happy camper.
+Now we live on an airport with a runway in our backyard, and he’s a very happy camper.

 Henry Harrison: